Cash-strapped Spaniards ditch their mobile phones

 Telefonica Europe head Eva Castillo said 430,000 customers had signed up for Fusion but declined to say how many came from the company’s existing customer base.
 She vowed the company would not reintroduce subsidies.

-Smaller rival Jazztel JAZ.MC last month offered a smartphone worth more than 200 euros for 5 euros a month if clients took a combined fixed and mobile package.
-(Reporting by Clare Kane; Editing by Mark Potter)
+Smaller rival Jazztel last month offered a smartphone worth more than 200 euros for 5 euros a month if clients took a combined fixed and mobile package.